pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 ## The yeahs
 - Tests can run in Node, so they are *insanely* fast.
-  Tens of tests involving UI interactions and visiting multiple pages run in a matter of a few seconds.
+  Hundreds of tests involving UI interactions and visiting multiple pages run in a matter of a few seconds.
-  Try to beat that with a real browser!
-- Compared to a previous React project when we didn't have such tests, green bar in the frontend gave us a lot of confidence.
-As a consequence we would run slow end-to-end tests less often.
+  Feedback is fast, coverage is vast.
+- There was less need to run full-blown end-to-end tests, which saves time.
 - No context switch for developers between unit and integration tests.
 It's React, Javascript and Enzyme (almost) all the time.
-- Very simple setup: it's all there in `package.json`, you just `yarn` and you are good to go.
 - You *can* test how non-React libraries integrate with the React app.
 - It is easier to test various edge cases then in traditional Selenium tests - e.g. asserting on UI state both before and after it updated as a result of a server response.

 ## The mehs
-- Sometimes when tests fail it's hard to tell what actually wrong as there is no graphical UI to look at.
+- Sometimes when tests fail it is hard to tell what actually went wrong as there is no graphical UI to look at.
-  It may take a few `console.log(screen.debug())` to find out what's broken (however preferring cold-start tests over warm starts alleviates the pain).
+  It may take a few `console.log(screen.debug())` to find out what's broken.
+Cold-start approach can help in some cases.
 - In some scenarios it is not too easy to set up a test.
 Usually because of limitations of mocking the API responses.
 - Testing non-react libraries requires a bit of fiddling (see example above).

-Overall I think that the experience was very positive - I would definitely be up for setting this up this way again!
+- Enzyme does not clean the state between tests, you will need to manage test pollution yourself by cleaning state after each test.

+# Summary
+We took an experimental path and used Enzyme for writing integration tests that mounted an entire React-Redux application.
+There were a few things that we had to figure out in order to make it work for a large application such as mocking server responses, testing the UI around asynchronous callbacks or testing integrations with non-React code.
+The tests were very fast and were giving us a lot of confidence in the frontend before we started slow end-to-end suite.

 # Looking ahead
-Thinking of issues that were causing the integration tests to fail, many arouse from the fact that we were writing untyped code.
+Thinking of issues that were causing the integration tests to fail, many arose from the fact that we were writing untyped code.
 In Redux architecture everything revolves around the application state object.
 When that object is strongly typed and compiler gives us type errors, we get quicker feedback on certain defects and spend less time looking why the integration tests are red.